 The nominating/governance committee has been preparing for John's departure for more than a year.
-It is also planning for the vacancy when Cheryl reaches the mandatory retirement age two years after John.
+It is also planning for the vacancy that will be created when Cheryl reaches the mandatory retirement age two years after John.
 The committee reviewed the results of the board and individual director assessments to consider whether the skill sets of current directors are still relevant.
 It also regularly updates the board's skills matrix as part of the succession planning process.
-This process identified digital skills in the manufacturing industry, gender diversity and operating experience as important to prioritize for overall board composition.
+This process identified digital skills in the manufacturing industry, gender diversity and operating experience as elements important to prioritize for overall board composition.
 The nominating/governance committee created candidate profiles with prioritized skills and attributes for both John's and Cheryl's successors.
 They discussed the succession plan and candidate profiles with the full board.
 The committee has been actively searching and interviewing director candidates to replace both John and Cheryl.
 The board's skills matrix is disclosed in the proxy statement to provide greater transparency to investors.

-"A strategic board succession planning process will ensure that the board is positioned to be a strategic asset to the company."
+"A strategic approach to board refreshment and succession planning will ensure that the board is positioned to be a strategic asset to the company."

-PAULA LOOP LEADER, GOVERNANCE INSIGHTS CENTER, PWC
+PAULA LOOP

-Make board succession a priority on the agenda
+LEADER, GOVERNANCE INSIGHTS CENTER, PWC

-Implementing a strategic board succession plan requires effective board and committee leadership.
-For most boards, the nominating/governance committee oversees the succession planning process.
-This includes developing and recommending criteria for board composition, addressing board refreshment, creating director candidate profiles and leading the search for new candidates.
-In addition to the committee, the full board should also understand, review and have input into the plan.
+Make board refreshment and succession planning priorities on the agenda ning requires effective board and committee leadership.
+For most boards, the nominating/governance committee oversees the process.
+This includes developing and recommending criteria for board composition, addressing director tenure, creating a succession plan and leading the search for new candidates.
+In addition to the committee, the full board should also understand, review and have input into the process.